Performance Evaluations for Graduate Teaching Assistants

 Performance evaluations for GTAs must include a minimum of two components: classroom observations (or its equivalent for field placements) documented in writing and a written performance evaluation from the evaluator.
 The evaluation must include the name and teaching department of the GTA being evaluated, the period covered by the evaluation (academic year, fall semester, or spring semester), an overall rating, and signatures of the evaluator and the GTA.
-Departments are encouraged to use the GTA CLAS Evaluation template provided on the Student Employment / Hires page.
+Departments are encouraged to use the GTA CLAS Evaluation template provided on the Grad and Student Hourly Evaluations page.

 During the first year of a GTA’s appointment, a documented classroom observation must be conducted at least once during each semester of the academic year.
 For continuing GTAs, a documented classroom observation must be conducted at least once during the academic year.
-A sample Classroom Observation Template is provided on the Student Employment / Hires page.
+A sample Classroom Observation Template is provided on the Grad and Student Hourly Evaluations page.
 Departments will identify the appropriate individuals to conduct the classroom observations.

 Unsatisfactory performance must be clearly stated on the evaluation form as an overall rating of “unsatisfactory.”
 An evaluation with an overall rating of “unsatisfactory” must include supporting documentation to substantiate the rating, e.g., letters/emails of counseling, documentation of unmet performance improvement goals.